ebzzry/ebzzry.github.io/en/fkd/human.md

 clearly understand what we are saying does not mean that the other side of the communication understands it as well as we do.
 Were we able to sufficiently provide enough background and context to the communicatee?
 Were we able to accurately transfer our mental image of the ideas to the listener?
 Is he able to construct my thought processes as accurately as I want it to be?
 If just one of those questions is answered by a no, then we need to reassess how are we communicating.

 ### Accept limitations

 When one needs to communicate messages to someone that do not possess the same mental faculties as the communicator, adjustments have to be made.
 Every one of us process things differently.
-A chess Grandmaster should bear in mind that when he is teaching a beginner, the student can only understand so much.
+A chess grandmaster should bear in mind that when he is teaching a beginner, the student can only understand so much.
 He can’t go ham and make him understand advanced topics.
 There is an impregnable wall; that wall only becomes thin with time.

 ### Be tolerant

-It is relatively easy to fall into trap wherein our emotions would like to take charge of our communication processes.
+It is relatively easy to fall into a trap wherein our emotions would like to take charge of our communication processes.
 When we think that what we are communicating is not being assimilated well by the communicatee, we become frustrated and intolerant.
 When it happens, we push our ideas even harder down the avenue, which further exacerbates the already-dysfunctional communication.
 When we